MicrosoftDocs/defender-docs/defender-endpoint/respond-file-alerts.md

     The following permissions are required:

     For Portable Executable file (.exe, .sys, .dll, and others)
-    - Global admin or Advanced live response or Alerts
+    - Security Administrator or Advanced live response or Alerts

     Non-Portable Executable file (.txt, .docx, and others)
-    - Global admin or Advanced live response
+    - Security Administrator or Advanced live response

 If a file hasn't been seen in the organization in the past 30 days, **Collect file** is disabled.